Colin Powell, first Black US secretary of state, dies of Covid-19 complications amid cancer battle - Local News 8

 “General Colin L. Powell, former U.S. Secretary of State and Chairman of the Joint Chiefs of Staff, passed away this morning due to complications from Covid 19,” the Powell family wrote on Facebook, noting he was fully vaccinated.

-A source familiar with the matter said Powell had multiple myeloma, a cancer of plasma cells that suppresses the body’s immune response.
+Powell had multiple myeloma, a cancer of plasma cells that suppresses the body’s immune response, as well as Parkinson’s, Peggy Cifrino, Powell’s longtime chief of staff, confirmed to CNN.
 Even if fully vaccinated against Covid-19, those who are immunocompromised are at greater risk from the virus.

 “We have lost a remarkable and loving husband, father, grandfather and a great American,” the family said.